 The Serengeti National Park is one of the most famous safari destinations in the world.
-Its vast open savanna plains allow wildlife to move according to the commands of the seasonal rains.
-Here they are untroubled by park boundaries.
+Its vast open savanna plains allow wildlife to move according to the commands of the seasonal rains with no park boundaries.
 Below is our guide to the Serengeti safari lodges through the park.
 With the Serengeti National Park at its heart, the Serengeti eco-system comprises much of northern Tanzania.
-This includes the Ngorongoro Crater and the Masai Mara National Reserve and its associated game conservancies.
+This includes the Ngorongoro Crater and the Masai Mara National Reserve in Kenya.

 More than other safari destinations, the best place to stay in the Serengeti depends on when you are travelling.
 You’ll also need to consider your tolerance towards seeing other safari vehicles.
-As the Serengeti is very busy when the wildebeest migration peaks.
+As the Serengeti is very busy when the wildebeest migration peaks in the central areas.

 Up to two million wildebeest and half a million zebra live in the Serengeti National Park.
 Combined with thousands of impala and other antelope, it is the largest concentration of wildlife in the world.
 Naturally this attracts the predators.
-Life on the Serengeti is a complex cycle defined by the rains.
-The Wildebeest migration is the continual circular movement of animals as they trek up to 800 km.
-They trek north through the Serengeti National Park into the Masai Mara National Park in Kenya in search of new grazing lands.
-And then back down again.
-On the way the wildlife migration spills out into buffer game management zones beside the park where wild animals co-exist alongside the local Masai.
+But life on the Serengeti is a complex cycle defined by the rains.
+The Wildebeest migration is actually a continual circular movement of animals as they trek up to 800 km.
+As the year progresses, they trek north through the Serengeti National Park.

 Several Tanzania safari operators have focused on luxury mobile camps.
 These all have the comforts of permanent camps.
-So perhaps it is wrong to even call them mobile.
-They are pitched in locations carefully chosen many months in advance.
-But the whole camp does relocate two or three times a year.
-So they can follow the migration as it heads north.
+(So perhaps it is wrong to even call them mobile?)
+But the whole camp does relocate twice a year.
+In the summer months they are located in the Southern Serengeti.
+And then after the long rains of April, they move to the northern part of the Serengeti. effectively following the the migration as it heads north.
 Nomad Tanzania are masters at this and their Serengeti Safari Camp was the original.
-But it is now joined by Serengeti under Canvas and Asilia’s Olakira.
+But it is now joined by various others such as Asilia's Olakira

 We arrange trips to more than 100+ destinations throughout the African continent.